chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 to overcome the [tragedy of the Open Source commons](/2024/the-case-for-a-new-institution/#tragedy-of-the-software-commons)?

-FOMO is the angle I've been working with [FOSS Funders](https://fossfunders.com/), collecting logos of companies that care enough to participate in Open Source funding and talk about it, in order to inspire others.
+FOMO is the tack I've taken with [FOSS Funders](https://fossfunders.com/), collecting logos of companies that care enough to participate in Open Source funding and talk about it, in order to inspire others.
 After six months, we're at 17 companies.
 That's not very many.